select-8/charting-ms2/readme.md

 ### The Data

 For this project, my first charting data in this way, I decided to construct my own dataset.
-My reasoning for this stemmed from spending a few days testing with data from sources such as kaggle.com and realising that whatever data I would choose would invariably have some element blocking me from moving forward with the JavaScript.
-So I made the decision it would be more useful if I had control over the data.
+My reasoning for this stemmed from spending a few days testing with data from sources such as [Kaggle](kaggle.com) and realising that whatever data I would choose, would invariably have some element blocking me from moving forward with the JavaScript.
+I made the decision that it would be helpful to the learning process if I had overall control of the data.
 In hindsight I'm very glad I did this, as in building the data I learned a lot about what makes data chartable.
-If now I was presented with a real world dataset I feel I am much better placed in approaching visualising it in charts and graphs.
+If now I was presented with a real world dataset I feel I am better placed to approach visualising in charts and graphs.
-I constructed the dataset using SQL and building a table in a PostgreSQL database.
-This allowed me to easily add new fields and to created weighted random data which reflects real world data such as the Stack Overflow developers survey 2018.
+I constructed the dataset using SQL to build a table in a postgres database and copying directly out to the CSV read by D3.
+This allowed me to easily add new content of random data, weigthed to reflect real world data such as the Stack Overflow developers survey 2018.
+I have submitted my SQL script, it can be found [here]()
 ### User Stories

 This project is aimed primarily at developers and people generally interested in technology.
 However, it should also be easily discernible by a general audience.